 With more than one-third of global fishery stocks classified as "overfished" by FAO, the industry faces major challenges to regenerate fish stocks.
-Most of the damage to ecosystems has historically been done by unsustainable productive practices by industrial fishing fleets, such as bottom trawling and excessive bycatch.
+Most of the damage to ecosystems has historically been done by unsustainable extractive practices by industrial fishing fleets, such as bottom trawling and excessive bycatch.
 Governments have fueled these unsustainable practices through subsidies, which have gradually been addressed for example via the WTO's AFS.
-But 96% of fishers around the world are artisanal or small-scale, accounting for around 35% of the fish caught worldwide (around 90% of the catch for SIDS).46 Hence, small-scale fishers in developing countries are at the frontline of the overfishing crisis that has been caused by more industrialized nations.
+But 96% of fishers around the world are artisanal or small-scale, accounting for around 35% of the fish caught worldwide (around 90% of the catch for SIDS).48 Hence, small-scale fishers in developing countries are at the frontline of the overfishing crisis that has been caused by more industrialized nations, which can also lead to the destruction of oceanic ecosystems.

 One way the industry is transitioning from exploitative to sustainable is via certification, notably by the Marine Stewardship Council.
-There is also a need to embed human rights and labor standards more into sustainable fisheries supply chains, assessment and certification.
+There is also a need to embed human rights and labor standards more into sustainable fisheries supply chains, assessment and certification.49

 Aquaculture has enormous potential to feed the world in a more sustainable way than wild-capture fisheries and land-based food production.
 The industry has outpaced capture fisheries in the past decade and has overtaken wild fisheries in terms of total production (see Figure 6).
-As this trend is likely to continue, aquaculture producers and policymakers need to accelerate a transition to just and regenerative production patterns.
+As this trend is likely to continue, aquaculture producers and policymakers need to accelerate a transition to just and regenerative production patterns, which take into account the long-term viability of species and natural ecosystems.

 Despite its potential, traditional aquaculture is characterized by many of the exploitative practices that have haunted fisheries and agriculture, including a focus on productivity over sustainability.
-As it addresses these challenges, the aquaculture industry needs to transition to a regenerative aquaculture system, innovating, embracing new regulation, governance and business models such as offshore aquaculture or polyculture farming, and adopting best practices and increased transparency linked to certification.
+As it addresses these challenges, the aquaculture industry needs to transition to a regenerative aquaculture system51, innovating, embracing new regulation, governance and business models such as offshore aquaculture or polyculture farming, and adopting best practices and increased transparency linked to certification.